-With cGMP facilities located in the U.S. and Europe, ABL is well positioned to provide comprehensive development and manufacturing support for protein and virus production utilizing single-use bioreactor platforms and other disposable technologies.
+With cGMP facilities located in the U.S. ABL is well positioned to provide comprehensive development and manufacturing support for protein and virus production utilizing single-use bioreactor platforms and other disposable technologies.
 ABL provides our clients with a fully integrated solution that includes cell line and process development, GMP manufacturing, QC release testing and QA/Regulatory support.

 ABL’s contract research teams have decades of experience with immunoassays, developing custom assays and panels to support human clinical trials and preclinical animal studies.
 We routinely work with clients to design and run immunogenicity studies, biomarker analyses and other evaluations to better understand the impact of cutting-edge therapies: the mechanism of action, correlates of protection, pharmacokinetic/pharmacodynamics studies and other critical safety and efficacy data.

 ABL is a subsidiary of the Institut Mérieux, a global organization committed to serving medicine and public health across the globe.

 ABL harnesses decades of pioneering science and manufacturing expertise to drive the development of innovative therapies and vaccines supporting the biopharmaceutical industry in their quest to improve public health.

 Empowering our clients to conquer the world’s most challenging diseases.